-At a moment when embroidery is most definitely having a moment, Sarah K. Benning is at the top of her game.
+At a moment when embroidery is most definitely in the spotlight, Sarah K. Benning, a subject in our Spark series, is at the top of her game.
 Her dense, incredibly detailed pieces, which layer threads the way a painter might layer oils, have made her one of today’s most popular and successful contemporary embroidery artists.
 We caught up with Sarah for a peek inside her extraordinary world of teeny, tiny stitches.

 My mom is a scientist, but not artistic.
 However, she was very supportive of my early interest in art.
 Plus, she was part of a community with lots of painters, designers, architects and performance artists.
 I was surrounded by people in the arts who made a living as artists, which made that path real for me.